-11.1 The total amounts of savings to Warwick District Council identified by the Corporate Fraud Investigation team for 2020/21 is £135,722.68.
+- 3.1 The total amounts of savings for 2021/22 made by Warwick District Council that involved the work of the Corporate Fraud Investigation team amounts to £585,185.11.
 This includes cash and non-cash savings.
-Of this total, £68,532.47 represents cash savings.
+Of this total, £104,380.32 represents cash savings.
 The remainder is non-cash savings based on predictions.
-The

-- predictions usually relate to estimates, from experience, of perpetuation of the fraud if it had not been discovered.
-Of this total, the majority £84,200 is based on the identification of a fraudulent Right-to-Buy. - 11.2 An analysis of the savings identified by the Corporate Fraud Investigation team for 2020/21 is set out as Appendix 1 to this report.
+The predictions usually relate to estimates, from experience, of perpetuation of the fraud if it had not been discovered.
+Of this total, the majority £338,400 is based on the identification of fraudulent Right-to-Buys. - 3.2 An analysis of the savings involving the Corporate Fraud Investigation team for 2021/22 is set out as Appendix 1 to this report.
 Of these savings, it should be noted that a proportion will benefit other bodies.
 For example, the savings in respect of Council Tax will be shared with relevant precepting authorities as part of the council tax setting process.
-The savings do not all accrue to Warwick District Council - 11.3 An explanation of each of these types of savings together, in the case of non-cash savings, with an explanation of how they have been calculated is set out as Appendix 2.
+The savings do not all accrue to Warwick District Council.
+It should also be noted that the savings achieved cannot be attributed wholly to the work of the Corporate Fraud Investigation Team.
+In nearly all cases, other parties such as the Council's Visiting Team and other staff within Revenues and Benefits, as well as staff in Housing, have been involved, often taking the primary role with the Corporate Fraud Investigation Team having a subsidiary role.
+Ultimately, most fraud and error is identified through teamwork and coordinated working across the Council as well as with other agencies such as the DWP. - 3.3 An explanation of each of these types of savings together, in the case of noncash savings, with an explanation of how they have been calculated is set out as Appendix 2.